MarcoNaik/MarcoNaik/README.md

 Hi, I’m Marco

-I’m a programmer and a GameDev enthusiastic.
+I’m a programmer and a gamedev enthusiastic.

+Currently studying arts.

 Reach me at marcogomezf@gmail.com